VagnerNerves/ignite-timer/README.md

 - In this project, a Context was created so that the pages can access the methods.
 - A cycle reducer was also created, to share the logic in one place.
 - I used the Immer library to make it easy to change the reducer mutation.
+- Used the local Storage to store the data and recovery.

 ## 💡 Technologies used